-What is a Roth 401k Plan?
+What Is a Roth 401k Plan?

-A 401k Plan Primer
+A 401(k) Plan Primer

 Withdrawals can also be made before retirement, but usually at a huge penalty.
 And depending on whether or not the employer contributions are fully vested right away, you might not be able to tap into that part of your investment early.
 Most employer contributions become fully vested gradually over time.
 But after a certain length of employment, they might vest immediately.

-So, What is a Roth 401k Plan?
-What Makes a Roth 401k Different?
+What Makes a Roth 401(k) Different?

-There are several variables within 401k plans.
-However, the most significant difference between a classic 401k and a Roth option is WHEN you pay your taxes.
+There are several variables within 401(k) plans.
+However, the most significant difference between a classic 401(k) and a Roth option is when you pay your taxes.

 - With a classic plan, all of your contributions are made before your income has been taxed.
 It’s sheltered in the account until you retire, and then you pay taxes on only the portion that you withdraw.

 Why would you choose to pay on the front end?
 There are numerous benefits.
 For example, once you retire, you might be in a higher tax bracket from the one that you’re in now.
-Paying income tax on your current earnings now instead of waiting until later gives you some control over how much you’ll pay.
+Paying income tax on your current earnings now – instead of waiting until later – gives you some control over how much you’ll pay.

-There is a case against investing in a Roth 401k.
+There is a case against investing in a Roth 401(k).
 For some, paying taxes on the investment in retirement won’t be a special hardship.
 In fact, it could be a good plan.
-For example, if you retire in a state where you’ll owe a gentler income tax debt, you could come out ahead with a classic 401k instead of paying the higher rate now on the front end.
+For example, if you retire in a state where you’ll owe a gentler income-tax debt, you could come out ahead with a classic 401(k).

-What is a Roth 401k Conversion?
+What is a Roth 401(k) Conversion?

-When you convert, you transfer your 401k savings into a Roth 401k.
-At this time, you pay income tax on the amount you are moving into the Roth 401k account.
+When you convert, you transfer your 401(k) savings into a Roth 401(k).
+At this time, you pay income tax on the amount you are moving into the Roth 401(k) account.

 A Roth 401k plan is one of the newer investment vehicles that employees have at their disposal.
 And a lot of workers are embracing it.
 Still, some feel that the traditional plan is best.

-The outspoken and irreverent financial blogger, Sam Dogen of Financial Samurai, says paying taxes up front is a bad idea because, among other reasons, a) the government wastes your tax dollars so you’re better off keeping them in your possession for as long as possible, and b) the government could get more of your money if you pay your taxes up front.
+The financial blogger, Sam Dogen of Financial Samurai, says paying taxes upfront is a bad idea because, among other reasons, the government wastes your tax dollars so you’re better off keeping them in your possession for as long as possible.
+Plus, the government could get more of your money if you pay your taxes upfront.

 Are You Saving Enough for Retirement?

-How ever you choose to go about retirement investing, most experts agree that saving money somehow somewhere is what is really important.
+However you choose to go about retirement investing, most experts agree that saving money somehow somewhere is what is really important.